-En-Safe (1992) Aerial Lift training is primarily targeted for workers operating aerial lifts, and for workers acting as spotters.
+En-Safe (1992) Aerial Lift (MEWP) training is primarily targeted for workers operating aerial lifts, and for workers acting as spotters.
 Aerial lifts are also commonly referred to as a Scissor Lift, Boom Lift, PEWP, EWP, AWP, or by a manufacturer name (e.g. Skyjack, Genie, JLG etc.).

 The course is designed to include theory (less than 25%), hands-on practical, and application to both the theory and practical.
 Training can be customized to include policies, procedures, and/or equipment specific to your organization.